-U/NP (Unsatisfactory/No Pass) = Failure to complete any one of the criteria listed above
+NP (No Pass) = Failure to complete any one of the criteria listed above

-In general, we are unable to accept late or missing work.
-However, we acknowledge that emergencies do occur.
-If you have an illness or serious emergency, please contact your instructor as soon as possible or reasonable to do so.
-We are here to help you be successful!
+In general, I am unable to accept late or missing work or provide a make-up for a missed weekly seminar.
+However, I acknowledge that emergencies do occur.
+If you have a illness or serious